Style Workshop Week 4: Your Style Words

 Incredibly simple, yet also incredibly effective: the idea is to describe your style with just three carefully selected adjectives.
 We love how this approach is extremely flexible yet specific and establishes a solid “north star” to help you stay true to your style, rather than fall prey to every new trend.

 Alongside your inspiration board, your three words are meant to give you a clear idea of your style in both visuals and words.
 While they each serve different purposes, they can also help strengthen the other.
-Throughout this week’s lesson you will be encouraged to revisit your inspiration board to choose your three words.
+Throughout this week’s lesson you will be encouraged to revisit your inspiration board to choose your style words.

-Right now, picking three words to describe your style might feel a little overwhelming, but we will guide you through the process step-by-step.
+Right now, picking words to describe your style might feel a little overwhelming, but we will guide you through the process step-by-step.

 The Lesson